-Stop 3 – Thomas Holman
+stop 6 – Thomas Holman

 Thomas Holman is one of only two soldiers from Holyoke that died because of the Civil War that is buried in Holyoke.
 James Burr is also buried in this cemetery.
 Thomas was injured at the Second Battle of Bull Run and he was brought to Goshen.
 He died after a month and was buried here.

-Stop 4 – Congregation Cemetery reburials
+stop 8 – Congregation Cemetery reburials

 The largest three stones – Atkins, Davis, and Tuttle – were for sure moved to this cemetery.
 It is a good challenge to find these three stones.
 The Atkins one is here in this grouping.

-Stop 7 – Newton family
+stop 9 – Newton family

-Stop 8 – Kemmler tragedy
+stop 10 – Kemmler tragedy

 The three young Kemler girls were killed by their father in 1869.

-Stop 10 – Modern burials
+stop 12 – Modern burials